 If you select No, you are taken to the Internet Setup screen (see Internet Setup on page 20).

-- 3. Select Yes and select your location. - 4.
+- 3. Select your location. - 4.
 Click Next.

 The Setup Wizard searches your Internet connection for servers and protocols to determine your ISP configuration.